BigNate469/barnacle/README.md

 Array/list declration is done by specifying data type immedately after the name:
 ```
-anarray |a some value, some other value, value 3;
+anarray |a| some value, some other value, value 3;
 ```
 Values are seperated by commas.
 When the parser reaches the semicolin, it stops.

 Object declration is achived through a similar method to how arrays are declared:
 ```
-someobject |o
+someobject |o|
   - firstvalue blah
   - secondvalue (a) a value, a second value
 ;
 ```
 The semicolin can come at the end of the last value.
 In fact, the parser doesn't pay attention to newline characters- everything can be written inline.
+However, if you don't, you may experence some seeming random \n(s) in your code.

 You can use whatever file extension and MIME type you want- however I recomend using a MIME type of text/plain and a unique file extnsion so that you can tell these files apart from others.